Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 Now it’s up to you to decide if it makes its way into YOUR world… What do you say?
 Leave a comment below to let me know.

-Be sure to read more informative articles like this in the Knowlege Section, and enjoy my gum-free recipes in the Recipe Index.
+Be sure to read more informative articles like this in the Articles section, and enjoy my gum-free recipes in the Recipe Index.
 And for a 360-view of gluten-free living and how to transform your health like I did, check out my book, The Gluten-Free Solution: Your Ultimate Guide to Positive Gluten-Free Living.

 To your best health,